Holy Cross Church, Gleadless Valley

 Holy Cross Church, Gleadless Valley, is a Church of England church building in the City of Sheffield, England.
-It is situated on Spotswood Mount and is a distinctive building constructed in 1964/65 and designed by the architects Braddock & Martin-Smith.
+It is situated on Spotswood Mount in Gleadless Valley and is a distinctive building constructed in 1964/65 and designed by the architects Braddock & Martin-Smith.
 It is positioned in a spectacular position among the houses on the Rollestone hillside.
 It has a canted front which is triangular in shape which has a large white cross at its apex.
 The interior features full height stained glass windows of the Virgin Mary and St John by John Baker.

 The church appeared in the 2006 series This Is England written by Shane Meadows.